News and How to Use It: What to Believe in a Fake News World, by Alan Rusbridger, Canongate, 336 pp, ISBN: 978-1838851613

 Since the media, and especially the printed press, realised it was facing an existential threat to its traditional business model, with news available free over the internet and social media soaking up the advertising, the industry has been seeking to put the genie back in the bottle, and erect paywalls of various degrees of permeability.
 Some publications have been successful, some might still be so, but all lost readers, who were henceforth going to be forced to pay for what had been free content.

 Rusbridger and The Guardian decided not to charge, but to build on the popularity of the paper’s website, and so created the world’s most successful left-of-centre publication, with a bold strategy that eschewed the pay wall or subscription model and built a business model that has relied on donations, membership, philanthropy and advertising.
 Like The New York Times, a successful subscription model business, The Guardian has benefited from an online world awash with conspiracies and misinformation, where people have been advised to inject disinfectant to secure immunity to Covid-19, or it has been suggested that proximity to G5 phone networks causes Covid, led by a US president constantly undermining verifiability in journalism.
-As to the question posed by book “What to believe in a fake news world”, well, possibly The Guardian for one.
+As to the question posed by the book title, “What to believe in a fake news world”, well, possibly The Guardian for one.

 The book’s format is unusual and does make it difficult to follow the argument, but Rusbridger pre-empts the critic: “What follows is in alphabetical form and is inevitably, quite subjective and a bit random.
 It deals with some aspects of how journalism – at its best and worst – is practised, thought about, paid for, owned controlled and influenced,” he says in the preface.